C R G CRG Reports Exterior Engine 1967 Model ID

 In 1968-69, either deletion of a stripe or use of a non-standard stripe color was also considered to be special paint.

-In 68, if any of the four colors (A, E, H, T) that were deleted mid-year (see note in the Exterior Color table) were ordered in the latter part of the year, the cowl tag was coded as special paint on Norwood cars (though Los Angeles cars normally used the cancelled color code).
+In 68, if any of the four colors (A, E, H, T) that were deleted mid-year (see note in the Exterior Color table) were ordered in the latter part of the year, the cowl tag was coded as special paint on Norwood cars (although Los Angeles cars normally used the cancelled color code).

 On the window sticker and on broadcast copy sheets, "1001AA" and "1001HA" have been observed as designating special paint cars.
 Note that all cars were painted, no Camaros were shipped from the assembly plant in primer.